kes2401/code-institute-easter-hackathon/README.md

 ## Technologies Used

 * Bootstrap
-The project uses Bootstrap to...
+The project uses Bootstrap to build a responsive frontend static website.

 ## Testing

-1. Contact form
+1. Contact form: checked number text area is for phone number and not other number types.
+2.

 ## Deployment